-Of the multiple surface treatments, UV coating is one, widely used to achieve visually pleasing printed products, from business cards and brochures to postcards, folders and packaging.
-Let’s look at the technique in detail.
+Of the multiple surface treatments, UV coating(ultraviolet coating) is one widely used to achieve visually pleasing printed products like business cards, brochures, postcards, folders, and packaging.

-Types of UV coating
+Types of UV Coating

 Depending on the appearance and feel you wish to produce with your UV coated printed pieces, you can consider the following solutions:

 Gloss UV, as the name suggests, provides the glossiest of all coatings.
 If you’re looking for brilliant gloss and a beautiful patina, gloss UV is a good option.
 To avoid creating a highly reflective (and therefore less legible) surface and an over-the-top shine, you may want to reserve UV coating for specific areas, otherwise known as spot UV.